Qom: History

 Little is known about the time until the period of Seljuki dominance.
 In 387/997, Qom became involved in internal Buyid quarrels and was subsequently unsuccessfully besieged.
 In 418/1027–28, Qom fell under the rule of Šahryuš from the Kakuyid dynasty and a few years later (1030–40) it became part of the Ghaznavid domain.
 The Seljuki did not occupy Qom at once but left the town and Jebāl in Kakuyid hands for ten years.
 From 442/1050–51 on, the city was under Seljuk rule and nothing is known about its fate until 487/1094.
 Afterwards the growing instability of the Seljuk empire involved Qom in the power struggles between the competing Seljuk factions in Jebāl and the city changed hands many times.
-The most stable period seem to have been the 14 years (513–27/1119–33) when Qom lay in Sanjar's sphere of power and witnessed the construction of a second Friday mosque.
+The most stable period seems to have been the 14 years (513–27/1119–33) when Qom lay in Sanjar's sphere of power and witnessed the construction of a second Friday mosque.

-Surprisingly, Qom enjoyed relative prosperity in its economy in the Seljuk period.
+Qom enjoyed relative prosperity in its economy in the Seljuk period.
 The rigidly Sunni Seljuks seem to have practiced a pragmatic policy and one of the main sources of this time (ʿAbd-al-Jalil Qazvini) speaks of good relations between the famous vizier Nizam al-Mulk and Seljuk sultans on the one hand, and members of the local nobility on the other.
 Sultans reportedly visited the sanctuary (although no specific sultan is mentioned by name) and in general no religiously motivated punitive action against Qom is known to have taken place.
 Under Seljuk rule a considerable number of religious buildings were erected.
 At least ten madrasas are known by name.
 Two Friday mosques seem to have existed in Seljuk times: the old one was renovated and a new one, located outside of the town area, was built in 528/1133–34 by the order of Sultan Togrel II (Persian: سلطان طغرل دوم).
 Qom must have expanded during this period, but precise reasons for its prosperity are not known.
 A family of Ḥosaynid Alids was influential and provided a number of community leaders.
 Another important Shia family was that of the Daʿwidār (Persian: دعویدار), whose members were judges (Arabic: قاضی) in town, which indicates the transformation of Qom from a town governed by the Sunnis to a completely Shai domain.

 The following epochs of the Eldiguzids and Khawrazmshahs lasted for almost 30 years and brought different systems of rule in quick succession.
 The two noteworthy events of this period are the execution of ʿEzz-al-Din Yaḥyā, the naqib of the Shias, by the Tekesh in 592/1196 and the work on the tiles of the sanctuary (probably in 605–13/1208–17), which indicate a certain economic prosperity at a time of unstable political conditions.
 From 614/1217–18 until the Mongol attack, Qom remained under Muhammad II of Khwarezm.